-05 Oct Weight Loss For Kids: A Guide
+08 Nov Weight Loss For Children: A Guide

-Firstly, discussing weight with your children is unnecessary and unhelpful.
+Firstly, discussing weight with your children is never necessary or helpful.
 Speak to most adults who struggle with their weight or relationship with food and you will find that many of them were exposed to discussions about weight and dieting at a young age.
 This can form the beginning of a life-long battle.
 Any conversations with your child on the topic of diet should be focused on healthy eating and the importance of food as a part of a healthy lifestyle.
 Put the scales away, too.
-Teaching kids to be obsessed about a number on the scales is not helpful.
+Children don’t needs to become obsessed about a number on a scale.
 Instead, positive conversations around the benefits of choosing nutritious foods are much more constructive.
 You’ll be able to see their body shape change as they adopt healthier habits.

 FOCUS ON WHOLE FOODS

-First, focus on whole, single ingredient foods as much as possible.
+Focus on whole, single ingredient foods as much as possible.
 A piece of fruit is a whole food, a fruit winder or yoyo is not.
 While cooking every meal from scratch might not be feasible for working parents, try and food prep where you can.
 Batch cook and freeze meals if you are able to.
 When you can’t, opting for simple meals made with organic, whole food produce, will make all the difference.
 Rather than a frozen pizza, how about dippy eggs with veg sticks and sour dough bread?
-Beware foods that are marketed as healthy but are actually highly processed.
+Avoid buying processed foods marketed as healthy, particularly those labelled ‘low fat’ or ‘diet’.
 More on this next…

 AVOID ULTRA PROCESSED